-As part of its NIMS implementation, the [School/District] participates in the local government's NIMS preparedness program to remain NIMS compliant and believes it is essential to ensure that response/recovery services are delivered to schools in a timely and effective manner.
+As part of its NIMS implementation, the School participates in the local government's NIMS preparedness program to remain NIMS compliant and believes it is essential to ensure that response/recovery services are delivered to schools in a timely and effective manner.
 NIMS compliance for school districts includes completing the following:

 - Adopt the use of the Incident Command System (ICS).
-All staff and students who assume roles described in this plan will receive ICS-100 training. - Complete NIMS awareness course IS-700 NIMS: An Introduction. - Participate in local government's NIMS preparedness program and incorporate the School EOP into the [name of your County and Municipal/Township/City] EOP. - All staff and students are expected to participate in training and exercising the school's emergency operations plan and its annexes.
+All staff and students who assume roles described in this plan will receive ICS-100 training. - Complete NIMS awareness course IS-700 NIMS: An Introduction. - Participate in local government's NIMS preparedness program and incorporate the School EOP into the Philadelphia County EOP.

+All staff and students are expected to participate in training and exercising the school's emergency operations plan and its annexes.
 The school is charged with ensuring that the training and equipment necessary for an appropriate response/recovery operation are in place.